Evaluation and Treatment

-Children’s Speech and Language Services, with offices in Arlington and Springfield, Virginia, is proud to offer PROMPT© treatment.
+Children’s Speech and Language Services, with offices in Falls Church and Springfield, Virginia, is proud to offer PROMPT© treatment.
 We have 3 PROMPT© Certified Instructors on staff, and are considered the leading experts of PROMPT© in the Mid-Atlantic region.
 Each member of our staff is individually mentored to foster their continued growth and knowledge in PROMPT©.

 PROMPT© uses tactile-kinesthetic-proprioceptive input (in addition to visual and auditory cues) to support, develop and improve speech-motor functioning and in turn, increase daily functional communication.

 A client’s success in PROMPT© treatment is dependent not only on the finesse of the clinician’s hand technique, but also the knowledge that they bring to each treatment session.

 “Small Steps in Speech” and PROMPT therapy has been life changing.
 Jordyn will go to kindergarten next year.
 She will be in a class with her typically developing peers.
 Although she will probably still need some speech therapy next year, she has a voice to share her feelings and ideas.

 Video on The 9 Key Components to the PROMPT© Approach

 - Click hear to read: Hayden, Namasivayam, Ward.
 The Assessment of fidelity in a motor speech treatment approach.
 Speech, Language and Hearing, Published online: 30/08/2014